dustywhite7/Econ8310/SlidesCode/Patsy.md

 		data = data)
 ```

-These regression equations automatically include an intercept term.
+These regression equations automatically include an intercept term (Include `-1` as a variable to remove it)

 ---